-A lot of small countries like Afghanistan, Nepal, Ireland, Netherlands, etc. also participates in the big tournaments like the World Cup and Champions Trophy.
+Several small countries like Afghanistan, Nepal, etc. also participates in the big tournaments like the World Cup and Champions Trophy.

 Another major update that is related to cricket in the modern world is the introduction of fantasy leagues and games.

-People of this 21st century search for today’s match prediction and then participate in various fantasy cricket leagues to earn money from cricket.
+People of this 21st century search for today’s match prediction and then participate in fantasy cricket leagues to earn money.
 This is something which nobody would have thought in the history of cricket.

 Important Dates in the History of Cricket

 Here are some of the important dates in cricket history, which depicts the evolution of cricket from the 16th century to the present world.